RIAPS/riaps-integration/riaps-x86runtime/README.md

 - The VM will launch with a username of vagrant.
 Select the appropriate user name:  RIAPS App Developer

-    **The default password is riaps for both app developer.
+    **The default password for app developer is riaps.
 The password for vagrant user is vagrant.**

-- Setup the Network Interface to select the interface connected to the router where remote RIAPS nodes will be attached.
+- After the script completes, setup the Network Interface to select the interface connected to the router where remote RIAPS nodes will be attached.

     - Determine the desired ethernet interface